QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 ### Debugging
 If your mod is not working, make sure to check these common error points:
-1. File structure
+- Check the file strucuture.
+This must perfectly match the files within the game, otherwise it will not load.
-2. No `_P` at the end of your mod name
+- No `_P` at the end of the mod name.
+This is needed when a patch pak is used for the main game files.
-3. Load order
+- Load order.
+Incorrecy load order may cause issues between mods, change the numberical elements of the pak name to change the load order.
-4. Mount point (The best way to debug any issues is to use the builtin UnrealPak.exe.
+- Mount point (The best way to debug any issues is to use the builtin UnrealPak.exe.
 Simply open this with cmd with the line: `unreakpak.exe -List This_Is_A_Pak.pak`.
 Look at the mounting point.
 The mounting point will be the deepest folder that encapulates all of your content.
 If it is not, you may have an issue.)